YorgosPs/Yorgos-Psarellis/Personal.md

 When I'm **not** researching or teaching, you will find me:

-Hanging out or traveling with friends
+Hanging out or traveling with friends (next trip: Peru in early 2024)

 Reading (oscillating between sci-fi and philosophy)